 - Have fun painting!

-It’s a lot like painting a coloring book page.
+This technique is a bit like painting a coloring book page.
 The worst that can happen is you’ll have to start over, but the hard part of any painting is the drawing, so you can skip that part.
-I often do two or three paintings of a subject before I’m satisfied.
+I sometimes do two or three paintings of a subject before I’m satisfied.